Fraektsvin/AntoniosApp/README.md

 #### Non-functional requirements
 ##### Must
 •	Accurate fetching:
 Fetching the correct data and show it with 100 % accuracy in regards to cards and sealed products.
+ADDED
-•	Synchronized system
+•	Synchronized system  ADDED
-•	Hosting the backened in firebase
+•	Hosting the backened in firebase  ADDED
-•	Availability: The web-service and database must be up at all times during the exam
+•	Availability: The web-service and database must be up at all times during the exam  ADDED

+EVERYTHING ABOVE IS ADDED

 ##### Should

 ##### Could
-•	Reference to Instagram - NOT ADDED
+•	Reference to Instagram  NOT ADDED
-•	Description about Danny - NOT ADDED
+•	Description about Danny  NOT ADDED
-•	Linked between the different sites or apps. - ADDED
+•	Linked between the different sites or apps.
+ADDED

 ##### Would
-• Reliable (backup database) - NOT ADDED
+• Reliable (backup database)  NOT ADDED